 - The Nationwide Readmissions Database (NRD) is a database of all-payer hospital inpatient stays that can be used to generate national estimates of readmissions.
-Outcomes of interest include national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions. - The NRD addresses a large gap in health care data-the lack of nationally representative information on hospital readmissions for all types of payers and the uninsured.
+Outcomes of interest include national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions. - The NRD addresses a large gap in healthcare data-the lack of nationally representative information on hospital readmissions for all patients, regardless of the expected payer for the hospital stay.
 The NRD is designed to be flexible to various types of analyses of readmissions.
 Criteria to determine the relationship between multiple hospital admissions for an individual patient in a calendar year are left to the analyst using the NRD. - The NRD is drawn from HCUP State Inpatient Databases (SID) containing verified patient linkage numbers that can be used to track a person across hospitals within a State, while adhering to strict privacy guidelines.
-Unweighted, the NRD contains data from approximately 17 million discharges each year.
-Weighted, it estimates roughly 36 million discharges in the United States. - There are 27 HCUP Partner States that contributed to the 2016 NRD: Alaska, Arkansas, California, Florida, Georgia, Hawaii, Iowa, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, New Mexico, Nevada, New York, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Virginia, Vermont, Washington, Wisconsin, and Wyoming.
-These States are geographically dispersed and account for 57.8 percent of the total U.S. resident population and 56.6 percent of all U.S. hospitalizations. - The NRD is a publicly available database that can be purchased through the HCUP Central Distributor.
-The NRD is available for data years 2010-2016. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.
+Unweighted, the NRD contains data from approximately 18 million discharges each year.
+Weighted, it estimates roughly 36 million discharges in the United States. - There are 28 HCUP Partner States that contributed to the 2017 NRD: Alaska, Arkansas, California, Delaware, Florida, Georgia, Indiana, Iowa, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, New Mexico, Nevada, New York, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Virginia, Vermont, Washington, Wisconsin, and Wyoming.
+These States are geographically dispersed and account for 60.0 percent of the total U.S. resident population and 58.2 percent of all U.S. hospitalizations. - The NRD is a publicly available database that can be purchased through the HCUP Central Distributor.
+The NRD is available for data years 2010-2017. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.

-WHAT'S NEW IN THE 2016 NRD?
+WHAT'S NEW IN THE 2017 NRD?